List of All-Ireland Senior Football Championship finals: Results

 Originally, a goal outweighed any number of points.
-In 1892, the value of a goal was set at five points; this was reduced to three in 1896.
+In 1892, the value of a goal was set at five points; this was reduced to three points in 1896.

-The 1894 replay was abandoned after Dublin walked off when some of their players were assaulted by Cork supporters.
+The 1894 replay was abandoned after Dublin walked off following some of their players being assaulted by Cork supporters.
 Cork led by two points at the time, but Dublin were awarded the championship as Cork were deemed to have been responsible for the abandonment.

-The 1910 final was scratched and Louth were awarded the championship after Kerry refused to travel to Dublin as the Great Southern and Western Railway would not sell tickets to their fans at reduced rates.
+The 1910 Final was scratched and Louth were awarded the championship after Kerry objected to the Great Southern and Western Railway not selling tickets to their fans at reduced rates and refused to travel to Dublin.

 Kerry beat Cavan 1–7 to 2–3 in the semi-final, but after an objection by Cavan and counter-objection by Kerry, both sides were disqualified.
 Galway were declared champions but, following protests, a substitute competition between the four provincial finalists was organised, with Galway and Cavan proceeding to the final.